akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-entities.md

 ## The edit right
 The edit right means add, edit and delete rights.
 If a user belonging to a user group has right to `EDIT` a reference entity, he will be able to:
-*   Edit the reference entities properties
+*   Edit the properties of this reference entity
-*   Add, edit and delete the reference entities attributes
+*   Add, edit and delete the attributes of this reference entity
-*   Add, edit and delete a reference entity record
+*   Add, edit and delete a record of this reference entity
-*   Delete the reference entity
+*   Delete this reference entity

 :::info
-If you would like that only some users can edit the attributes of a reference entity or delete a record, you can also manage accesses on the actions according to [the user roles](build-your-user-roles.html), please refer to [this article](manage-the-interface-and-actions-accesses.html#rights-on-reference-entities-ee-only).
+If you want only some users to be able to edit the attributes of a reference entity or delete a record, you can also manage accesses on the actions according to [the user roles](build-your-user-roles.html).
+Please refer to [this article](manage-the-interface-and-actions-accesses.html#rights-on-reference-entities-ee-only) to have more information.
 :::

 ## The view right
 If a user belonging to a user group has right to `VIEW` a reference entity, he will only be able to display the reference entity data (properties, attributes, records) and that's all.
-He will have no possibility to edit or delete it.
+He won't be able to edit or delete it.

-## Set rights to a reference entity
+## Set rights on a reference entity
 To define the rights on a reference entity, follow these steps:
 1. Go to the `Permissions` tab of the reference entity
 1. For each user group, tick to give the `VIEW` or `EDIT` rights
 1. Click on the `Save` button to save the Permissions
 ![image](../img/ReferenceEntity_Permissions.png)

-For example, a user in the `Manager` group can edit this `Brand` reference entity, so add and edit attributes or add and enrich some brands.
+For example, a user in the `Manager` group can edit this `Brand` reference entity, so he can add and edit attributes or add and enrich some brands.
 A user in the `Clothes managers` group can only view this `Brand` reference entity, so he can only view its attributes and also view its brands.

 :::tips
 If you want all your user groups to have the edit rights, click on `EDIT` in the columns title and all the user groups will be ticked with `EDIT` rights.
 If you want almost all your user groups to have the view rights, click on `VIEW` in the columns title and all the user groups will be ticked with `VIEW` rights.
-And then, tick with `EDIT` rights some user groups.
+And then, add the `EDIT` right to some user groups.
 :::

 :::warning